 Remember that delivering early is almost always better than delivering late.
 Keep a healthy buffer between your estimation and what you think the actual implementation will take.

-Now that you have at least some estimation of time and resources you will need for the project, you can in fact count the cost of resources except time, plus add your self-value for given time.
-This will be your total estimate cost for the project.
+Now that you have at least some estimation of time and resources you will need for the project, you can count the cost of resources except time, plus add your self-value for the given time.
+This will be your total estimated cost for the project.

 Remind yourself and stakeholders that estimation is just that — estimation

-Deadlines must not ever be regarded the same as estimations.
-Estimations are (often) wild guesses based on previous experiences and depends on level of detail your estimations have.
-Deadline should be regarded as “must-be-done-by” and estimate should be regarded as “probably-will-be-done-by-maybe-if-we-are-lucky”, and nothing more than that.
+Deadlines must not ever be regarded as the same as estimations.
+Estimations are (often) wild guesses based on previous experiences and depends on the level of detail your estimations have.
+A deadline should be regarded as “must-be-done-by” and estimate should be regarded as “probably-will-be-done-by-maybe-if-we-are-lucky”, and nothing more than that.